jcbradbury/jcbradbury.github.io/_pages/stadium-economics.md

 <!--
-- A Guide to Financing Stadiums —  This article explains several common tax and funding mechanisms used to pay for stadium projects.

 - How Should Media Members Cover Public Stadium Projects? —  Stadium projects are considered infrequently by communities, and thus journalists may be unfamiliar with the basic issues.
 This page summarizes the relevant policy considerations and makes recommendations for how local media members can properly inform their readers/viewers.
 -->